 Some people plan take their outfit cues from current events, whether it’s an athlete, political figure or something else entirely.

-“With nearly one in 10 celebrants taking their costume cues from current events, we’ll see plenty of Barack Obama and Mitt Romney look-alikes out-and-about for Halloween,” said Pam Goodfellow, a director at the survey firm BIGinsight.
+“With nearly one in ten celebrants taking their costume cues from current events, we’ll see plenty of Barack Obama and Mitt Romney look-alikes out-and-about for Halloween,” said Pam Goodfellow, a director at the survey firm BIGinsight.
 “However, we expect these ‘rivals’ will be able to find some common ground over the punch bowl or a bag of candy.”

 Last year Patch websites throughout the country sought the most original Halloween costume for a Halloween contest, and a headless boy from New Jersey took the top prize.

-And here is the full list from the National Retail Federation
+The full list from the National Retail Federation

 Top Adult Costumes